Do I Have Asthma? …

 This is a question that is frequently asked when there is a breathing issue.

 If you sometimes gasp for air and feel like you are drowning on dry ground, you might have the big bad monster known as … Asthma.

 Asthma is a chronic condition that causes swelling of the lung airways.
 Symptoms usually include shortness of breath, wheezing and chronic coughing.

 Sometimes it develops gradually, and its symptoms may not be very noticeable.

 Asthma can turn life threatening in the wrong situations.
 There are many cases where people have died without even being aware that they were at risk.

-If you suffer from asthma and wish you were more knowledgeable about this condition?
-Many people have the need for some tips about this illness.
+Do you suffer from breathing problems and wish you were more knowledgeable about this condition?
 There are lots of people who'd like to learn about asthma, but they are unsure of where to look for information.
-What you will read about the disease might surprise you.

 These are the simple steps to tell if you have asthma:

 If you have not been diagnosed with asthma, you might find these signs alarming.
 The symptoms are unique to each person and environment so you will have to find out more about your own individual symptoms.

 If you're wondering if you have asthma or your child has it, here is a list of asthma symptoms.
 Just having a few of these symptoms is not a sure sign you have asthma.
 Look them over and if you think you do have asthma.